neovarier/traffic_sign_classification/writeup.md

 The model was able to correctly guess 8 of the 9 traffic signs, which gives an accuracy of 88.8889%.
 This compares favorably to the accuracy on the test set of test data which is 94.3.
-The image 9 which is "Wild animals crossing" whose shape is similar to "Dangerous curve to the left" In the top 5 softmax probablities, the correct prediction does come up but at the 3rd rank.
+The image 9 which is "Wild animals crossing" whose shape is similar to "Dangerous curve to the left".
+In the top 5 softmax probablities, the correct prediction does come up but at the 3rd rank.

 The code for outputting the softmax probabilities for the 9 traffic signals is located in the 32th cell of the Ipython notebook.